-Senior employment lawyer Matthew Ainscough of Ironmonger Curtis guides you through how to set up an effective probationary period for employees and how to dismiss an employee on probation while minimising the risk of a dismissal claim.
+Head of Employment at Taylor Emmet LLP, Matthew Ainscough guides you through how to set up an effective probationary period for employees and how to dismiss someone on probation while minimising the risk of a wrongful dismissal claim.

 Probationary periods are not a statutory requirement; however, they can be a useful tool for both the employer and employee in the early stages of an employment relationship.
 In this post, I am going to look closely at the main issues that might arise around the use of probationary periods, including dismissing an employee while they are on probation or at the end of their probationary period.

 Using a probationary period

 The purpose of a probationary period is to provide a suitable amount of time for the employer to assess the employee.
 Therefore, a probationary period is advisable for most employees.

 Learn more: Should businesses scrap probation periods?

 The length of probation is likely to depend on the nature of the job and how long it will take the employer to assess the employee’s performance.
 It is fairly common to see probationary periods of three or six months and for the employee's contract to say that, during the probationary period, their employment can be terminated on shorter notice than that which they will be entitled to once probation is successfully completed (subject to the minimum statutory notice period).